helmedeiros/bre-go/docs/architecture/decisions/0035-indexed-negation-and-value-expression-syntax.md

 - `SetCondition{Op: OpIn}` — bucketed via Cartesian-product fan-out.
 - Field omission — wildcard, walked via the key-set mechanism.

 Negation remains rejected.
-That's the next obvious widening, both because the parity target uses it extensively (`!flight`, `!premium`) and because real-world rule sets have "everything except X" rules that don't fit any of the existing shapes.
+That's the next obvious widening: real-world rule sets have "everything except X" rules (`!flight`, `!premium`) that don't fit any of the existing shapes.

 Negation cannot be cleanly fanned out the way set membership can.
 A rule `country != BR` semantically constrains `country` to one of